CCTV redaction for train operators: from incident to disclosure

 In practice, the challenge is not the incident itself.
 It is what follows.
 Each event can trigger requests from multiple parties, including passengers, insurers, regulators, unions, and British Transport Police.
 The same footage is often reused across these interactions, but with different expectations each time.
 What starts as a simple retrieval quickly becomes a structured redaction task, with tight timelines and little room for error.

-This is what operators are trying to achieve:
+This is what operators are trying to do at each step:

 Where this breaks down is consistency.
 Manual processes struggle when the same clip needs to be prepared multiple times for different audiences.
 Teams end up repeating work, carrying risk forward, or missing deadlines when volumes increase.

-Aetopia handles the scenario rail operators face every day: high camera density, multiple stakeholders, and repeated disclosure from the same source footage.
-Instead of creating one-off edits, teams can produce structured outputs for each audience from a single master clip, with detection of faces, screens, and identifying details handled upfront.
+AI Redact handles the scenario rail operators face every day: high camera density, multiple stakeholders, and repeated disclosure from the same source footage.
+Instead of producing one-off edits, teams build structured outputs for each audience from a single master clip, with detection of faces, screens and identifying details handled upfront.

 That means: